Jason Pargin: Career

-In late 2020, Pargin announced that he was retiring the pseudonym, with future editions of his works being published under his real name instead.

 Internet career

 Pointless Waste of Time and Cracked.com

 In 1999, Pargin started the humor site Pointless Waste of Time (PWOT), which would eventually be absorbed into Cracked.com.
-While working as a copy editor at a law firm, Pargin would spend his days copy editing insurance claims and nights posting humor articles on PWOT.
+While working at a law firm, Pargin would spend his days copy editing insurance claims and nights posting humor articles on PWOT.
 Every Halloween on the site he wrote a new chapter of an online story that he published as a webserial.
 An estimated 70,000 people read the free online versions before they were removed in September 2008.
-Pargin used the feedback from people reading each episode of the webserial to tweak what would eventually become the book, John Dies at the End.
+Pargin used the feedback from people reading each chapter of the webserial to tweak what would eventually become the book John Dies at the End.

 Demand Media hired Pargin to be the head editor for their revamped online magazine, Cracked.com, although Demand was not aware of Pargin's book deal.
 As part of the deal, he merged PWOT into the Cracked forums.
 Pargin has described a disconnection between the old Cracked print magazine and the humor site Cracked.com due to multiple relaunches and almost entirely new staff.
 As a child, he read Cracked magazine's biggest competitor, Mad magazine.

+In December 2012, Pargin published the Cracked.com essay "6 Harsh Truths That Will Make You a Better Person", which argues that personal qualities have value to others through the actions and skills they produce.
+The essay was discussed by Jesse Marczyk in Psychology Today and therapist Gordon Shippey at CounsellingResource, both of whom examined its argument about the relationship between personal value and action.
+Pargin later stated that it had received more than 25 million page views.

-In a popular article published at Cracked.com, Pargin coined the neologism "monkeysphere" which introduces the concept of Dunbar's number in a humorous manner.
-Pargin referred to Dunbar's number again in his second novel, This Book Is Full of Spiders.
+In another popular article published at Cracked.com, Pargin coined the neologism "monkeysphere" which introduces the concept of Dunbar's number in a humorous manner.
+Pargin referred to Dunbar's number again in his second novel This Book Is Full of Spiders.